 Exporting dried tropical fruit to Europe

-Europe is the largest market for dried tropical fruit.
-Consumption of dried tropical fruit is driven by various factors, including the healthy snacking trend and new product applications like fruit snacks.
-The United Kingdom, the Netherlands, Germany and the growing markets in Eastern Europe and the Baltic countries offer opportunities for developing country suppliers.
-Educating buyers about less known tropical fruit and how to use them can increase consumption.
-New product developments, food safety and social responsibility standards can also provide a great advantage to suppliers to European markets.
+The European market for dried tropical fruit is growing.
+Consumption of dried tropical fruit is driven by various factors, such as a consumer trend towards healthy snacking and new product applications such as fruit snacks.
+The Netherlands, the United Kingdom, Germany and growing markets such as Poland and Austria offer you opportunities.
+New product development and implementation of food safety and social responsibility standards in your company can give you great competitive advantages.